pypyr/pypyr/README.rst

 pypyr is a command line interface to run pipelines defined in yaml.
-Think of pypyr as a simple task runner that lets you run sequential steps.
+Think of pypyr as a simple task runner that lets you define and run sequential steps.
+Like a turbo-charged shell script, but less finicky.

+You can run loops, conditionally execute steps based on conditions you specify, wait for status changes before continuing, break on failure conditions or swallow errors.
+Pretty useful for orchestrating continuous integration, continuous deployment and devops operations.

 |build-status| |coverage| |pypi|